BacStitch/BacStitch/README.md

-BacStitch is a startup in the Bar Area that is scaling DNA engineering.
+BacStitch is a startup in the Bay Area that is scaling DNA engineering.

 <!---
 BacStitch/BacStitch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.